bad-ants-fleet/drconverters/README.md

 This repository contains scripts to convert the output of different cotranscriptional folding simulators into the \*.drf file format.
-This format is used for visualization by the JavaScript application [DrForna], and it can also be plotted in various flavors by the Python script `DrPlotter` from the [DrTransformer] package for cotranscriptional folding.
+This format is used for visualization by the JavaScript application [DrForna].
+Note that the [DrTransformer] package for cotranscriptional folding natively supports the drf file format, and so this format can also be plotted in various flavors by the Python script `DrPlotter` from the [DrTransformer] package.

 ## Installation
 The scripts provided in this repository can be installed using: